-Dan’s research is concerned with music, landscape, and cultural geography, with particular reference to Scandinavian music and early twentieth-century English music.
-Drawing widely on analytical, historical and critical theoretical models, Dan’s writing examines landscape both as a medium of representation or description and as a mode of embodiment or performance.
-His work is concerned with the ways in which particular landscapes shape our responses to music and sound, and equally the extent to which our sense of landscape and environment responds to patterns or fields of acoustic perception.
+My own work is focused on late nineteenth- and early twentieth-century music, especially in Scandinavia (Grieg, Sibelius, Carl Nielsen) and England (Elgar, Vaughan Williams, Delius).
+Drawing widely on analytical, historical and critical theoretical models, my research examines landscape both as a medium of representation or description and as a mode of embodiment or performance.
+I am concerned with the ways in which particular landscapes shape our responses to music and sound, and equally the extent to which our sense of landscape and environment responds to patterns or fields of acoustic perception.

 Dr Daniel Grimley